 What is Differentiation?

 Differentiation lies on a scale.
-At one end is 1-to-1 teaching, where everything is 100% personalised for the student.
-At the other is where I started, teaching a group uniformly.
+At one end is 1-to-1 teaching, where everything is 100% personalised for one student.
+At the other is where I was when I first started teaching – treating everyone in the class the same, and moving together (regardless of how well they did or didn’t do).
 Your job as teacher is to move as close to the 1-to-1 end as possible whilst keeping your sanity.

 Why is Differentiating Better?